JConnor225/XXXXXXXX/Project-1/README.md

   Here is one additional line of text.
 ## __Conclusion__
 In conclusion, I learned a ton of new concepts this week and was introduced to both Atom and Github...both provided plenty of difficulties for me to navigate and learn from and even though it was daunting, I feel like I have a much better understanding of very basic web design as well as creating and sharing code through repositories.
+I enjoyed getting an intro to HTML even though it seems to be rather tedious practice.
+Although some HTML is very simple, for example```<h2>GZA, Killah Priest</h2>```